Videos

 1. Giving students time to practice independently is also important.
 Using digital task cards is a great way to give students individual practice that provides immediate feedback.

-2. Print and fold interactive booklets also provide students with engaging opportunities for practice while giving the students a great reference tool for future use.
+Print and fold interactive booklets also provide students with engaging opportunities for practice while giving the students a great reference tool for future use.
+It allows for scaffolding and includes gradual release activities.

 Assessing Students' Understanding